Covid 19 Delta outbreak: No official update today from Ministry of Health on latest cases - NZ Herald

 The risk of Omicron entering the community was "very high" as daily cases at the border overtook the number of new cases in the community, University of Canterbury Professor Michael Plank said.

-Last night our health ministry allayed fears that a Rotorua-based MIQ worker who tested positive on Wednesday might have contracted the highly-contagious Omicron infection from the facility they worked at, saying genomic testing confirmed they had the Delta variant and it had most likely originated in the community.
+Last night our health ministry allayed fears that a Rotorua-based MIQ worker who tested positive on Wednesday might have contracted the highly contagious Omicron infection from the facility they worked at, saying genomic testing confirmed they had the Delta variant and it had most likely originated in the community.

 The fully vaccinated worker was up-to-date with regular testing and the nature of their work meant they did not normally have direct contact with returnees.